RachWalm/pawsitivityhaven/README.md

 2. [mobile](/document/wireframes-mobile.pdf)

+## Fonts and icons

+googlefonts and font awesome

 ## Epics / User Stories / Tasks

 The project board that has been used for this project is combined with the backend as they are interelated.
 The project board can be accessed [here](https://github.com/users/RachWalm/projects/4)